arcus-azure/arcus.observability/docs/preview/features/telemetry-enrichment.md

 ## Version Enricher

-The `Arcus.Observability.Telemetry.Serilog.Enrichers` library provides a [Serilog enricher](https://github.com/serilog/serilog/wiki/Enrichment) that adds the current runtime assembly version of the product to the log event as a log property with the name `version`.
+The `Arcus.Observability.Telemetry.Serilog.Enrichers` library provides a [Serilog enricher](https://github.com/serilog/serilog/wiki/Enrichment) that adds (by default) the current runtime assembly version of the product to the log event as a log property with the name `version`.

 **Example**
 Name: `version`